SamSamskies/PlebPay/README.md

 Create a paywall link for any [Strike](https://strike.me/) user.
 You specify the amount, title, and redirect URL and that's it.
 Takes like 10 seconds to create one.
 Try it out https://plebpay.com.

-This is an example of an app that you can build quickly using the [Strike API](https://developer.strike.me).
+PlebPay is an example of an app that you can build quickly using the [Strike API](https://developer.strike.me).

 The [plebpay-utils](https://www.npmjs.com/package/plebpay-utils) package can be used to protect a site with a specific PlebPay paywall.